franzbu/EnhancedSpaces.spoon/README.md

 ### Switch Directly to Any mSpace

-For switching directly to any mSpace, press 'alt' and the key for your mSpace.
+For switching directly to any mSpace, press `alt` and the key for your mSpace.

-As before, the line below represents the default setup, and you do not need to add it to your 'init.lua' unless you prefer a different shortcut:
+As before, the line below represents the default setup, and you do not need to add it to your `init.lua` unless you prefer a different shortcut:

 ```lua
   ...